Stephanie Hightower

-Stephanie Hightower (born July 19, 1958) is an American former hurdler and former president of USA Track & Field (USATF).
+Stephanie Hightower (born July 19, 1958) is an American former hurdler, community leader, nonprofit executive, and former president of USA Track & Field (USATF).
 She is a four-time U.S. Champion at 100 meter hurdles and a five-time U.S. Indoor Champion at 60 meter hurdles.
 She also won the 1980 U.S. Olympic Trials, but was prevented from competing in the Moscow Olympics due to the boycott.
 She won a silver medal at the 1987 Pan American Games.

 Hightower became president of USA Track & Field in December 2008.
 She resigned as chair of the USATF board in April 2015 and was elected to the IAAF Council in August 2015 She resigned as president of USATF in December 2016.
+Since 2011, she has served as the first female president and CEO of the Columbus Urban League in Columbus, Ohio.